 Expected to be completed by May 2019.

 The 305,672 sq. ft.
-Assembly Street Project in Columbia, South Carolina will consist of 228 apartment units, housing students from the University of South Carolina.
+Assembly Street Project in Columbia, South Carolina consits of 228 apartment units, housing students from the University of South Carolina.

 Donley’s served as Construction Manager for the development of Notre Dame Village.
 The Village is a community of living and learning on the Sisters of Notre Dame Campus in western Geauga County, Ohio.
 The expansion offers independent and supportive residences for adults 65 years of age and older.
 Residences include cottage homes, independent living apartments with services, and memory care assisted living.